wonderlic/swagger-validation/README.md

 var errors = _.pluck(_.pluck([VALIDATION RETURN], 'error'), 'message');)
 ```

-#### Validate non-request object
+#### Validating an object
 ##### As of v1.3

-The main intention of this module is to validate the request passed into express via swagger-node-express.
-However,
+While the main intention of this module is to validate the request passed into express via swagger-node-express,
 there are use cases where an object must be validated outside of a request (for example, if an object passed into a
 request is also used in other methods or during unit testing).
 To support this functionality, if the req object passed
 into the validate function does not have one of the expected paramType properties (q, query, path, body, form, header,